 |Your work experience, transferable skills, and high level qualifications may leave you well placed to obtain employment in a number of related careers.||The initial apprenticeship wage you start on may be quite low compared to other employment, and you'll need to cover your day-to-day living costs, rent, travel costs, equipment, and materials.
 Tax and National Insurance contributions will come out of your salary.|

-Degree/professional level apprenticeships can require at least five GCSEs grades A — C/National 4s or 5s, and Level 3 qualifications, including A levels/Highers, NVQ/SVQ Level 3, or a BTEC National.
+Degree/graduate-level apprenticeships can require at least five GCSEs grades A — C/National 4s or 5s, and Level 3 qualifications, including A levels/Highers, NVQ/SVQ Level 3, or a BTEC National.
 Some employers have specific entry requirements, and this is particularly the case for degree apprenticeships.
 For example, recent IT degree apprenticeship adverts have required an A level (or equivalent) grade range of ABB to CCC.

 Higher/technical apprenticeships have similar entry requirements.
 Some industries want apprentices who have three or more GCSEs/National 4s or 5s or above, but other employers don’t specify any formal qualifications.
 Some may ask for previous experience in the industry.